Okipa/laravel-medialibrary-ext/README.md

 ### Cache busting

 #### Image name versioning
+Active the image cache busting by setting a boolean value to `MEDIALIBRARY_IMAGE_NAME_VERSIONING` in your`.env` file, or directly to `config('medialibrary.image_name_versioning')` if you published the package config file.
-When `config('medialibrary.image_name_versioning')` is set to true, the image URL will be suffixed by the last media (re)generation timestamp, in order to bust the browser cache.
+When activated, the image URL will be suffixed by the last media (re)generation timestamp in order to bust the browser cache.
-Example : `/storage/1/test.jpg` will be called as `/storage/1/test.jpg?id=1567178489`.
+Example : `/storage/1/test.jpg` URL will be called as `/storage/1/test.jpg?id=1567178489`.

 ### Constraints